UDST/geocanvasdocs/docs/Theming.rst

 The Data Set and Data Field options work just like the corresponding fields in the Fill tab.

 .. note:: The Data Set and Data Field for extrusions are INDEPENDENT from the Fill tab's controls for Data Set and Data Field.
-This means that you can choose one attribute to color shapes, and a different attribute to determine the shape's height!
+This means that you can choose one attribute to color shapes, and a different attribute to determine the shape's height.
 If you want them to be the same, you need to set them to the same values explicitly.

 .. image:: images/layercontrols-extrusion.png